thanhldt060802/PERSONAL__PROJECT__Foundation-Of-Golang/persistant-kv-store__badger/README.md

 - <code>func (txn *badger.Txn) Delete(key []byte) error</code>: This function will delete an element by key.
 - <code>func (txn *badger.Txn) NewIterator(opt badger.IteratorOptions) *badger.Iterator</code>: This function will create a iterator for retrieving data in (queue) disk.

-## Guide 02 (See at guide-02)
+## Guide 1.2 (See at guide-1.2)

 ### Guide for advanced queue disk.
-Base on Guide 01, we implement a batch queue disk to minimize disk reads/writes compared to queue disk of Guide 01.
+Base on Guide 1.1, we implement a batch queue disk to minimize disk reads/writes compared to queue disk of Guide 1.1.

-## Guide 03 (Coming soon...)
+## Guide x (Coming soon...)